Configuration

 default: debug.enabled: false

 Debug logging.
-Set debug.enabled: true to surface verbose internal logs to the console — useful when reporting issues or developing a new plugin.
+Set debug.enabled: true to write a JSONL log of every command to .spektacular/debug/session-log.jsonl, useful when reporting issues or developing a new plugin.
+See the Debugging page for the full walkthrough.

 spec section